awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

        --engine { aurora | aurora-mysql | aurora-postgresql }
    ```

-1. Create DB instance within the Aurora DB cluster using the value `global` for the `--engine-mode` parameter\.
+1. Create a DB instance within the Aurora DB cluster using the value \.
-   + For Aurora MySQL, specify `aurora` for the `--engine` parameter\.
+   + For Aurora MySQL version 5\.6\.10a, specify `--engine aurora` and `--engine-mode global`\.
-   + For Aurora PostgreSQL, specify `aurora-postgresql` for the `--engine` parameter\.
+   + For Aurora PostgreSQL, specify `--engine aurora-postgresql`\.

    The following is an Aurora PostgreSQL example\.

-   For Linux, OS X, or Unix:
+   For Linux, macOS, or Unix:

    ```
    aws rds --region primary_region \